 A great way of doing this is by taking an online dog grooming course.
 These allow you the freedom of studying around your current job and commitments.
 Aside from flexible study, these dog grooming courses equip you to hit the ground running the minute you qualify.

-For instance, our Dog Grooming and Salon Management Level 3 course teach you everything you need to become a successful groomer.
+For instance, our Dog Grooming Level 3 course teach you everything you need to become a successful groomer.
 From the equipment you need to get started to the different approaches to fur types, breeds and age of dogs.
 Not to mention the essentials for running a successful grooming business, such as: